Way More Than You Ever Wanted to Know About 'Yo Gabba Gabba!'

 The show's intro music seems suspiciously like the intro music from another kinetic kid's show, Pee-wee's Playhouse.
 Pay close attention to when the trees part on the Pee-wee's intro and you'll hear a lot of similarities between the two.

-The show is a worldwide phenomenon, currently broadcast in Italy, France, the UK, the Netherlands, Australia, and Canada.
-Check out the French version of “Snacky Snacks” from Tiji, France's answer to Nick Jr.
+The show is a worldwide phenomenon, currently broadcast in Italy, France, the U.K., the Netherlands, Australia, and Canada.
+Check out the French version of “Snacky Snacks” from Tiji, France's version of Nick Jr.

 Meet DJ Lance